Accrued Vacation Journal Entry: A 2026 Step by Step Guide On How to Record It Right

 Account Debit Credit

-That's it.
-Vacation Expense hits the income statement (matching principle - the cost is recognized when earned, not when used).
+Vacation Expense hits the income statement via the matching principle: the cost is recognized when earned, not when used.
 Accrued Vacation Payable increases on the balance sheet.

 Step 3: Verify the running balance.
-After three months of no vacation taken, Marcus's balance should show $873.60 in Accrued Vacation Payable.
+After three months with no vacation taken, Marcus's balance should show $873.60 in Accrued Vacation Payable.

 When Marcus Takes Vacation